Advertiser Disclosure

 Once you’re ready to head to the gate, you’ll want to hang around before boarding the plane.

-At 45 or 60 minutes prior to departure for domestic or international flights, respectively, check-in closes and the system automatically processes the eUpgrade list around five minutes later.
+At 60 minutes prior to departure, check-in closes and the system automatically processes the eUpgrade list around five minutes later.

 If you’ve ever paid attention to gate agents as they prepare for boarding, you’ll notice a flurry of activity.